The Witcher 4 announced – but CD Projekt is changing one major thing

 https://t.co/XtbfqscMWr pic.twitter.com/eK6ZIbfLRaMarch 21, 2022

-"It covers not only licensing, but technical development of Unreal Engine 5, as well as potential future versions of Unreal Engine, where relevant.
-We'll closely collaborate with Epic Games' developers with the primary goal being to help tailor the engine for open-world experiences.
+CD Projekt continued: "It covers not only licensing, but technical development of Unreal Engine 5, as well as potential future versions of Unreal Engine, where relevant.
+We'll closely collaborate with Epic Games' developers with the primary goal being to help tailor the engine for open-world experiences."

 Epic Games founder and CEO Tim Sweeney added: "Epic has been building Unreal Engine 5 to enable teams to create dynamic open worlds at an unprecedented scale and level of fidelity.
 We are deeply honored by the opportunity to partner with CD Projekt Red to push the limits of interactive storytelling and gameplay together, and this effort will benefit the developer community for years to come."